BlazingRenderer/BRender/README.md

 This is released under the MIT license.

-Copyright (c) 1998 Argonaut Software Limited
+Copyright (c) 1992-1998 Argonaut Technologies Limited Copyright (c) 2019-2024 Zane van Ipren, erysdren

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal